top of page

 Strong Choices or Weak Choices?

-In human history, some people have risen out of childhoods of severe neglect and abuse to become powerful creators, contributors and healers.
+In human history, some people have risen out of childhoods of neglect and abuse to become powerful creators, contributors and healers.
 While others, who may have experienced lesser forms of childhood neglect, go on to make choices to self-destruct in ways that burden all who love them.

 As you become increasingly aware and understand how you have dimmed your light, you will see why you have unconsciously chosen to have problems, anxiety, depression, addictions, illnesses, and failures.